sbora0/python-challenge/README.md

 -----------------
 For this task the requirement was to analyze the financial data from a csv called "budget_data.csv" using Python script and get the following information:

-The total number of months included in the dataset
+The total number of months included in the dataset.
-The net total amount of "Profit/Losses" over the entire period Tha average of changes in "Profit/Losses" over the entire period The greatest increase in profits (date and amount) over the entire period The greatest decrease in profits (date and amount) over the entire period
+The net total amount of "Profit/Losses" over the entire period.
+Tha average of changes in "Profit/Losses" over the entire period.
+The greatest increase in profits (date and amount) over the entire period.
+The greatest decrease in profits (date and amount) over the entire period.

 Files Information: